ghoshOFahan/rst-backend/README.md

 ## @Overview

-This repository contains the backend server for **RST**, a real-time multiplayer word-chain game.
+This repository contains the authoritative backend server for **RST**, a real-time multiplayer word-chain game.
-It is a standalone **Node.js + Express + Socket.IO** application with **Redis-backed persistence**, deployed on Render.
+Implemented as a standalone **Node.js + Express + Socket.IO** service, it enforces all game rules, manages real-time state via Redis, and integrates AI-based validation.

-The backend acts as the **single authority** for game state, rule enforcement, turn validation, and AI judgement.

 ---